• Sports

 “Hell nah,” Anthony Edwards said afterwards, when TIME asked him if he thought the ball was going in.

 The ball sailed so high, it practically hit the Bercy Arena ceiling.
-By the time it fell through the hoop—”ohhhhhhhhhh!!!!!!” screamed one of the TV broadcasters—Curry had stumbled towards the sideline, in the neighborhood of half court.
+By the time it fell through the hoop—”ohhhhhhhhhh!!!!!!” screamed one of the TV broadcasters—Curry had stumbled toward the sideline, in the neighborhood of half court.
 Ball game.
 Curry did his signature night-night gesture.

-“Every shot you take, you think it's going in,” said Curry afterwards.
+“Every shot you take, you think it's going in,” said Curry afterward.
 “There’s faith in whatever happens.
 But that was the end of a solid flurry of those shots.
 At the end of the day, all I saw was the rim.
 I didn’t see who was in front of me.
 It was kind of a late-clock situation.”

 “I impressed myself.”